sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 She sat in the garage on a towel and looked at me as if she'd been called into a meeting whose agenda had not been shared.

-She must have missed the Google Calendar invite.

 I grew up with two very ambitious parents and Chit.
 Chit was Burmese and I called her husband Baba.

 I have a Slavic name.
 None of the words pointed where they were meant to.